Sydney, NSW

 About Lilli Pilli

-Sheltered muck diving in the Port Hacking River featuring small drop-offs and sandy bottom, renowned for White's seahorses, nudibranchs, and cuttlefish.
+Sheltered muck diving in the Port Hacking River featuring small drop-offs and sandy bottom, renowned for White's seahorses and nudibranchs.

 Live Conditions